 ISABEL DEL RÍO

 Isabel studied for her degree in history at the UNAM and then completed her masters in art history, specializing in art of the eighteenth-century in New Spain.
 She worked in different projects at the museums Antiguo Colegio de San Ildefonso, Museum de la Ciudad de México and Musée des Beaux Arts de Rennes, France.
-Areas of interest include curatorial practice and the dissemination of art in general cinema and Reiki.
+Areas of interest include curatorial practice and the dissemination of art in general cinema.